akesterson/versioners/README.md

 Versioners
 ==========

 This is a set of scripts that I use for automatically tagging, and generating version/build metadata for, mercurial and git projects.
 They provide your automation with quite a bit of information about the version being built, where it is built, and who built it.
+They also generate automatic changelogs for you.

 Assumptions
 ===========